legacy10000/Schedule-Project/README.md

 'REQUIRES' clause there.
 Since this method was used almost everywhere in my code, many more classes besides just Activities have become more robust.

+Phase 4: Task 3
+After making my UML diagram for the project its become pretty clear that there is a good amount of refactoring I can do still in one section:
+- Make some sort of common interface or superclass for the GUI classes (to reduce their repetitiveness) Everything else I think is fine, but by doing this my diagram would become a lot more clear and there would be less work for in having to repeat similar methods and functions.